-A judge is scheduled Thursday to rule whether there is enough evidence for a documented gang member accused of shooting at two men in Desert Hot Springs, one of whom was hit multiple times, to stand trial on attempted murder and attempted robbery charges.
+A judge is scheduled to rule in a preliminary hearing Tuesday whether there is enough evidence for a documented gang member accused of shooting at two men in Desert Hot Springs, one of whom was hit multiple times, to stand trial on attempted murder and attempted robbery charges.

 Bernal was arrested more than a month after the attack, which left one of the victims suffering from four gunshot wounds, according to Riverside County sheriff’s Sgt.
 Paul Heredia.

-A search warrant served at Bernal’s residence turned up “evidence related to the attempted homicide,” Heredia alleged at the time.
+A search warrant served at Bernal’s residence turned up “evidence related to the attempted homicide,” Heredia said at the time.